sebkln/ajaxselectlist/Documentation/Administrator/Index.rst

 .. warning::

-	Breaking: When updating from a former version of ajaxselectlist, you'll have to adapt your customized template!
+	Breaking: If you update from version 1.0 or 2.x of ajaxselectlist, you'll have to adapt your customized template!
 	You now must use a for-Viewhelper to iterate through the various media files.
 	Don't forget to use the name inside the as-attribute in your inner variables.
 	See :ref:`administrator-upgrade` for more information.